Flares243/Flares243/README.md

 - 👋 Hi, I’m @Flares243
 - 👀 I’m interested in web technology.
-- 🌱 I’m currently learning MERN, flutter and firebase.
+- 🌱 I’m currently learning something new.
 - 💞️ I’m looking to collaborate on everyone :)